mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 [y/n/q] >
 ```

 Note that the prompt includes a progress indicator (this is prompt 1 of 245) as well as a method to quit early.
-This is especially important for large datasets that have a lot of single domains; if you quit, the domains will still be faked, and the user only sees the most frequent examples for whitelisting.
-The idea behind this mechanism to read through your CSV once, generate the whitelist, then save it to disk so that you can use it for anonymization on a routine basis.
+This is especially important for large datasets that have a lot of unique domains; if you quit, the domains will still be faked, and the user only sees the most frequent examples for whitelisting.
+The idea behind this mechanism is to read through your CSV once, generate the whitelist, then save it to disk so you can use it for anonymization on a routine basis.
 Moreover, you can modify domains in the JSON file to better match any semantics you might have (e.g. include .edu or .gov domains, which are not generated by the internet provider in Faker).

 ### Realistic Profiles